Alan Stivell: Stivell and the Celtic harp revival

 On 28 February 1972, Stivell performed a concert in the Olympia theater, a famous music hall in Paris, where Alan and his band played music combining traditional Celtic music with modern sounds (electric guitar, drums, etc.).
 This concert made Stivell and his music well known throughout France.
 At this time, Stivell's eclectic approach to music was very new and was considered risky, but it soon became popular.
-Over 1,500,000 records of that concert (A l'Olympia) were sold.
+Over 1,500,000 records of that concert (À l'Olympia) were sold.
 Alan Stivell's newfound fame propelled him to tour across France, the United Kingdom, Canada and the United States.
 He continued recording, and published a collection of Breton poetry in 1976.
 With his 1980 Symphonie Celtique, he mixed for the first time elements of rock, a symphonic orchestra, Celtic instruments and such non-European ethnic elements as Berber vocalist Djourha and sitarist Narendra Bataju.

 The folk music revival faded somewhat in the 1980s.
 Though Alan Stivell still maintained a popular following, he did not reach the heights of popularity that he had in the 1970s.
 He continued touring in many parts of the world and recording for a loyal fanbase.
 He also worked with the English musician Kate Bush.